Talking about mental health can be confusing. What does mental health even mean? How do you start talking about mental health?

 During these activities, take time to get to know your employees on a more personal level.
 As these relationships grow, employees will be more likely to open up about their mental health challenges.
 Eventually, you can ask employees if these wellness activities or any other mental health initiatives are helpful to them.

-Encourage healthy balance
+4. Encourage a healthy balance

 Without proper rest, employee mental health and productivity will suffer.
 Encourage employees to take time off.
 Create the expectation that employees take breaks during the day and stop answering emails by a certain time of the day.